 Classroom Rules: Students are responsible for taking full advantage of their learning opportunities.
 The teacher’s responsibility is to provide such opportunities, to fairly evaluate students, and to establish a safe learning environment by supporting these five classroom rules:

 Washroom privileges are allowed at the teacher’s discretion but not to be abused.
 NEVER bring food, drinks, or cell phones into the classroom, as they will be confiscated on sight and returned at the end of the day or next day.

 Evaluation: Students will be evaluated on assignments, projects and tests.
-Term marks will be independently reported and is calculated as follows:
+Final marks will be calculated as follows:

 - Computer Basics – 3 to 6 assignments (30%)